mrb25/VinnyBot/docs/about.rst

 Support
 ----------------
-The best way to get help with Vinny is to go to his support Discord server: https://discord.gg/XMwyzxZ
+The best way to get help with Vinny is to go to his `support Discord server <https://discord.gg/XMwyzxZ>`_

 Usage of code
 ----------------------